OpenCTI-Platform/docker/FreeSSL-for-OpenCTI.md

   caddy_config:
 ```

-Since you are running Caddy in docker, you need to make it part of OpenCTI network and don't need to expose OpenCTI 8080 port outside.
-This means you can remove port setting in OpenCTI docker-compose file.
+Since you are running Caddy in docker, you need to make it part of OpenCTI network.
+Reverse proxy takes care of everything else.
+This also means you don't need to expose OpenCTI 8080 port outside the container.
+So you can remove -port setting in OpenCTI docker-compose file.

 Now just get it running and Caddy will request and get SSL certificate automagically for your domain.
 > docker run -f docker-compose-caddy.yml up -d